Semantic network: History

 More specialized forms of semantic networks has been created for specific use.
 For example, in 2008, Fawsy Bendeck's PhD thesis formalized the Semantic Similarity Network (SSN) that contains specialized relationships and propagation algorithms to simplify the semantic similarity representation and calculations.

 Basics of semantic networks

 A semantic network is used when one has knowledge that is best understood as a set of concepts that are related to one another.

 Most semantic networks are cognitively based.
 They also consist of arcs and nodes which can be organized into a taxonomic hierarchy.
 Semantic networks contributed ideas of spreading activation, inheritance, and nodes as proto-objects.

-One process of constructing semantic networks, known also as co-occurrence networks, includes identifying keywords in the text, calculating the frequencies of co-occurrences, and analyzing the networks to find central words and clusters of themes in the network.

 Examples

 In Lisp

 The following code shows an example of a semantic network in the Lisp programming language using an association list.